PSG’s Neymar a Champions League doubt for Dortmund last 16 trip | Malay Mail

 “We will discuss and decide on Friday, the latest possible time to do so.
 We can’t risk his fitness,” Tuchel added.

-The 28-year-old Neymar, who joined PSG in 2017 for €222 millions (US$250 million at the time) missed last season’s defeat to Manchester United at the same stage of the Champions League with a foot injury.
+The 28-year-old Neymar, who joined PSG in 2017 for €222 million (RM 999 million) missed last season’s defeat to Manchester United at the same stage of the Champions League with a foot injury.

 Neymar’s team-mates Marquinhos, Presnel Kimpembe, Marco Verratti and Idrissa Gueye also were unavailable for the midweek cup victory and are likely sit out Saturday’s league match at Amiens.